A 13-month-old LlamaIndex bug re-embeds unchanged content

 No last_modified_date.
 No creation_date.
 None of the temporal fields that fire the bug on local filesystems are here.

-Bug 2: default_file_metadata_func uses POSIX-only keys, and not every fsspec backend plays along
+Bug 2: default_file_metadata_func uses POSIX-only keys

 The missing temporal fields on S3 are not missing because S3 does not have them. s3fs.stat() returns LastModified as a native datetime.
 Fsspec’s standard API exposes it via s3fs.modified(path).
 The data is there.
 It just is not being queried.